-This edition was published by Ballantine Books on April 21, 2011 and has 396 pages.
+This urban fantasy that was published by Ballantine Books on April 21, 2011 and has 396 pages.

 Second in the PC Peter Grant urban fantasy detective series and revolving around Peter, a police constable who has become an apprentice in magic.
 It really should be a “6”.